FREE *First Wednesdays, 11:00 a.m. – 12 noon

 Please check the NEWS link for an updated list of topics and dates.

 Our “First Wednesdays” mental health lecture series is open to the general community.
 This series of presentations is an opportunity for members of the community to learn about mental health issues and topics.
 First Wednesday presentations are free of charge.
-Those guests seeking to become clinical volunteers are also invited to stay for lunch ($7 donation), meet the Center’s volunteers, and learn more about the Center.
+Those guests seeking to become clinical volunteers are also invited to stay for lunch ($8 per person), meet the Center’s volunteers, and learn more about the Center.

 Current Faulk Center for Counseling clients and those who have been clients within the past six months are not eligible to become clinical volunteers, and thus should not attend the volunteer lunch.
 This is necessary in order to maintain the professional relationship between clients and the clinical team.